 The final photo taken in my laser and holography room before retirement: 2016

 My name is Frank DeFreitas.
-For 35 years, I have provided laser and hologram orientations, workshops and outreach programs to the highest level of science and technology companies, institutions and educational venues (see below).
-I am now officially retired but I am still active "here and there" with presentations / speaking engagements during the spring and fall months.
+Now retired, for 35 years I provided laser and hologram production, workshops and outreach programs to the highest level of science and technology companies, institutions and educational venues (see below).
+I am still active "here and there" with presentations / speaking engagements during the spring and fall months.
 NOTE: I am no longer at my 35-year home holography studio/lab, and I am not currently receiving any visitors at my retirement residence.

 I am an elected member of Sigma-Pi-Sigma; the National Physics Honor Society; American Institute of Physics; for my work in laser and holography educational programs.